ardaergin/VBL/markdown_files/responsibility-during-data-collection.md

 [video](/static/videos/create_timeslots.mp4)
 <br>

-### Prior to your sessions
+### Setting up the lab
 Arrive at the lab about 30-45 minutes in advance, and set up all computers.

-- Log in to the main computer (we will provide the login details to you prior to your experiment).
+- Log in to the main computer (you will have been provided the login credentials prior to your experiment).
 - Place the link to your survey as a shortcut to the folder named "x" on the desktop on the computer, it will automatically be on all other desktops.

-The IT has given us a solution where we have a folder placed in the desktop and the the link can be placed within the folder so that it is accessible in all other cubicles.
-I will let you know the name of the folder next week.

-Adding a screenshot of the desktop here would also help.
-I will send you a picture of the screenshot too.

-- Then, proceed with turning on the other computers inside the cubicles, and login to them with the same login.
+- Turn on the other computers inside the cubicles, and login with the same credentials.
+- You should see the folder in all other computers through which you can access the study link.
-- 5-10 mins before the participants enter the lab make sure the study is opened on each computer (click on the link and press F11 to have full screen on each computer).
+- Ensure the study link is opened on each computer (click on the link and press F11 to have a full screen mode).

-### During the sessions
+### Starting your study sessions

-Pick up the participants from the waiting room (-1 Floor of the Transitorium building) and bring them to the lab.
-Give instructions in front of the lab to all students!
+1. Pick up the participants from the waiting room (-1 Floor of the Transitorium building).
     - Call their attention/opening: "Are you here for the `[Time]` session of the `[Experiment Name]`?
+    - Then, bring them to the lab.
+2. After all the participants are downstairs, mark them as participated/unexcused.
+    - Read outloud the SONA IDs you have for the current timeslot, and ask students to identify themselves.
+    - Mark them as participated or unexcused.
+Please see the [granting or denying payment page](granting-or-denying-payment) to learn how to do that.
+3. Give instructions to all students.
-- Standard Instructions: "This experiment will take about _______ minutes and it consists of several independent studies.
+    - Standard Instructions: "Thank you for your participation!
+Please leave your bags and phones outside.
+Hand your coats on the coat hangers available.
+This study will take about `[your study duration]` minutes, and it `[consists of a single study / several independent studies]`.
 Please read everything carefully and answer all the required questions.
 Please also prepare your research ID (a 4/5-digit number).
-When there is no way to continue to next page, it’s finished.
-After that, come to the experimenter (me), write down your research ID, and sign your name.
-Please remember, you can get your credit only when: you finish all studies and sign your name.
-Now please follow me."
+When there is no way to continue to the next page, it’s finished.
+Now you can enter a cubicle."

-After all the participants are downstairs,

-- Ask each student for their SONA ID before letting them proceed to the cubicles.
-- For each SONA ID, mark them in the SONA system as 'participated'.
-Please see the [granting or denying payment page](granting-or-denying-payment) to learn how to do that.
-- **Critical:** Do not forget to check students in, no check-in means that the student cannot receive payment.
-After the student is checked in, their participation is automatically approved.
-In cases of failed attention checks or unusual behaviour, you are able to withdraw your research credits in the system.

 Commonly asked questions by participants:

-1. Can I switch session (normally move forward): it’s flexible.
-But if you decide to let them switch, make sure you record everything and mark it down in the attendance sheet.
-Also, this is not encouraged, so even if you let them do it, indicate to participants that you are making an EXCEPTION.
+- **"Can I switch sessions?"** or **"I am late, can I participate in the next session?"**: This type of request is usually not encouraged.
+However, if there are available timeslots in the next session and you feel comfortable to accommodate the request, you can do so.
+We recommend you to take a note of such situations for yourself for recordkeeping purposes.
-2. Computer crashed.
-If there is not enough computer due to emergent issues, ask people who belong to this session to sign their name, assign them credits, and let them go.
-Report the issue to VBL (vbl@vu.nl) and the Lab manager (s.desikan@vu.nl)
+- **"My computer crashed!"**: If there is an available cubicle, take the participant there.
+If there are not enough computers due to emergent issues, take a note of the participant's ID, and let them go.
+The participant will receive payment for their participation regardless.
+Report the issue asap to VBL (vbl@vu.nl) and the Lab manager (s.desikan@vu.nl).

-### After the final session of the day
+### Ending your study sessions
-It is important to note that you put the things in the lab as it was before.
+It is important to note that you put the things in the lab as they were before.

+- Switch off all computers.
 - All keyboards, mouse, headphones and chairs should be placed as you found them.
-- Thereafter close the door and check if it is locked.
+- Turn off the lights, close the door, and check if it is locked.
-- Return your access cards to the HOST of the Transitorium building when you are finished.
+- Return your access cards to the HOST of the Transitorium building.